Udo/_HomeOverlord/README.md

 * "[WD]-[HH]:[MM]" where [WD] is either "WEEKDAY" or "WEEKEND"
 * "SUNRISE" or "SUNSET" for the moment of sunrise, sunset
 * "SUNRISE+[OFFSET]" or "SUNSET+[OFFSET]" or "SUNRISE-[OFFSET]" or "SUNSET-[OFFSET]" where [OFFSET] is the offset in minutes to either sunrise or sunset
-* "DAY-[WEATHER]" where [WEATHER] is an openweathermap.org weather name, such as "CLOUDS"
+* "[WEATHER]" where [WEATHER] is an openweathermap.org weather name, such as "CLOUDS"
-* "DAY-DARK" when weather data indicates heavy clouds

 # Event Handler Shortcodes